Patricia Obo-Nai

 Patricia Obo-Nai is a Ghanaian engineer, the first Ghanaian to become Chief Executive Officer of Vodafone Ghana.
 Her appointment on 19 February 2019 took effect on 1 April 2019.
 She is a member of the Ghana Institution of Engineers, (GHIE) and Vodafone's executive committee.
-In May 2021, she was named among top 50 Most Influential Female Leaders in Africa within the corporate and business sphere by Leading Ladies Africa.
+In May 2021, she was named among the top 50 Most Influential Female Leaders in Africa within the corporate and business sphere by Leading Ladies Africa.

 Education

-For her O-Levels and A-Levels she attended St Roses Senior High (Akwatia) and the Presbyterian Boys' Senior High School respectively.
+Patricia Obo-Nai attended Bishop Bowers School for her basic education.
+For her O-Levels and A-Levels, she attended St Roses Senior High (Akwatia) and the Presbyterian Boys' Senior High School respectively.
 She continued at the Kwame Nkrumah University of Science and Technology where she obtained a bachelor's degree in electrical engineering.
 She holds an Executive MBA and Executive Education degree from the University of Ghana and Kellogg School of Management in USA respectively.
 She also acquired an Executive Education degree from INSEAD in France.

 Career

-Obo-Nai has worked in information technology and telecommunications since 1997.
+Patricia Obo-Nai has worked in information technology and telecommunications since 1997.
 Before her appointment at Vodafone, she worked with Millicom Ghana Limited, operators of Tigo for 14 years.
-She joined Vodafone in 2011 and worked as a Chief Technology Officer and a member of the Executive Committee.
-Then she was promoted as the Director of Fixed Business and Customer Operations before she was appointed as CEO in 2019.
+In 2011, she moved on to join Vodafone as a Chief Technology Officer and a member of the Executive Committee.
+She was later promoted as the Director of Fixed Business and Customer Operations before she was appointed as CEO in 2019.